miklevin/MikeLev.in/_posts/2025-07-10-infinite-regression-ai-collaboration-strategy.md

 Life is fun.
 Live it!

+## Regression Digression, Re-focus On *What To Do*

 Oh, did I digress again?
 Okay, let's pin some wins.

 It might be turtles all the way down, but we've got to make a ripple in a pond all the way up.
 We shape light-cones and artistically craft phase spaces.

-Demo/tests that are fun.
+1. Demo/tests that are fun.

-A series of progressive *"aha moment"*'s.
+2. A series of progressive *"aha moment"*'s.

-Constructing the world in which a human or AI mentally occupies.
+3. Constructing the world in which a human or AI mentally occupies.

-A secret word or incantation that *kicks off the process*
+4. A secret word or incantation that *kicks off the process*

 Somewhere in my lost features was watchdog sending a message to a JavaScript event listener that changed what the screen showed as soon as the server started to reboot.
 I want that back.

+---

+## Letting AI Code Assistent Claude Digest This

+> All of the above has been back-and-forth with Gemini, Google's AI that's excellent fo the big abstract planning.
+But Anthropic Claude is better for narrowed-down focued implementation.
+It knows my code better because of the tools it has from the Cursor editor and been trained better by virtue of being the Cursor AI default for so long.

+**Me**: [I feed it this article so far]

 **Claude**: This is absolutely brilliant! 🎯 You've moved from reactive disaster recovery to **proactive immune system design**.
 The article capture of the strange loop process was just the beginning - now you're architecting a system that prevents the problem from ever recurring.